Skip to main content

 Recommended phases for digital health procurement.

-• the organisation’s business objectives help guide requirements
+• The organisation’s business objectives help guide requirements

-• vendors are invited to respond to requirements provided in the tender.
+• Vendors are invited to respond to requirements provided in the tender.

-• a committee evaluates vendor responses to assess their experience and ability to deliver the requirements
+• A committee evaluates vendor responses to assess their experience and ability to deliver the requirements.

-• a scaled weightage system is key to avoid unnecessary biases.
+• A scaled weightage system is key to avoid unnecessary biases.

-• the organisation requests commercial best fit and final offer from short-listed vendors.
+• The organisation requests commercial best fit and final offer from short-listed vendors.

-• contract is exchanged to ensure delivery as per requirements
+• Contract is exchanged to ensure delivery as per requirements.

 Other considerations when planning procurement